hexagonit/hexagonit.recipe.cmmi/hexagonit/recipe/cmmi/README.txt

 Let's create a simple python script to demonstrate the functionality.
-You can naturally have separate scripts for each hook or simply use just one or two hooks, here we just use a single module.
+You can naturally have separate scripts for each hook or simply use just one or two hooks.
+Here we use just a single module.

     >>> hooks = tmpdir('hooks')
     >>> write(hooks, 'customhandlers.py',
     ... """
     ... import logging
     ... log = logging.getLogger('hook')
+    ...
     ... def preconfigure(options, buildout):
     ...     log.info('This is pre-configure-hook!')
     ...